sveltia-cms Svelte Themes

 Updates

-Updating Sveltia CMS is transparent, unless you include a specific version in the <script> source URL.
+Updating Sveltia CMS is transparent, unless you include a specific version in the <script> source URL or use the npm package.
 Whenever you (re)load the CMS, the latest version will be served via UNPKG.
 The CMS also periodically checks for updates and notifies you when a new version is available.
 After the product reaches GA, you could use a semantic version range (^1.0.0) like Netlify/Decap CMS.

 Tips & tricks